-The Neighbourhood Policing Team provides security and personal safety advice:
+The Neighbourhood Policing Team provides security and personal safety advice at BU and AUB.

 "Hello we are Sergeant Gemma Barber, PC Ian McCue & PCSO Adam Cleaver.
 We can be seen patrolling the two universities' campuses on a regular basis.
 Please feel free to stop us for a chat.
 We also work very closely with our colleagues from the Winton, Charminster and Lansdowne Neighbourhood Policing Teams because they cover the areas where the majority of the town’s students live and spend their time.

-Please note, if a crime is in progress or life is in danger, please dial 999.
+Please note, if a crime is in progress or life is in danger, dial 999.

-By following a few simple steps, students and non-students alike can significantly reduce the risk of becoming a victim of burglary.
+By following a few simple steps you can significantly reduce the risk of becoming a victim of burglary:

 - Always lock doors and windows when you leave the house for any length of time even if you are only going in the garden